 Kelly-Schafnitz, a student in the Veterinary Assisting program at the Spokane Vocational Skills Center, enjoys both animals and woodworking.
 She’s combined her two passions by crafting 3-D puzzles in animal shapes out of alder, maple, pine and oak.
 Now, she’s selling her intricate puzzles and donating the proceeds to help her friend’s mom.

 Cancer has impacted Kelly-Schafnitz’s own family.
 “My dad had leukemia when I was three months old,” she said softly.
 In fact, though Ted Schafnitz said he’s cancer-free, he still struggles with the aftereffects of chemotherapy and radiation.

 During his bout with cancer, he found solace in his woodworking shop, and so did his daughter.
 “From the time she was a baby in her walker, she’d come out to the shop and bang wood around,” he said.

 And when she found a pattern for animal puzzles in a magazine, he ordered a couple for her.
-“The first one I made was a German shepherd,” his daughter said.
-The family had always owned shepherds, and Kelly-Schafnitz found special comfort in her pets.
+“The first one I made was a German shepherd,” Tasha Kelly-Schafnitz said.
+The family had always owned shepherds, and she found special comfort in her pets.